 The collection reflects the foundations that were built upon by the cultures of the ancient world and the Islamic cultures that followed on from them, as can be seen in the artefacts on display in the Pergamonmuseum.

-Along the central axis of the museum are the monumental, brilliantly coloured architectural structures of Babylon, with the Processional Way, the Ishtar Gate and the Throne Room of King Nebuchadnezzar II, dating back to the 6th century BCE.
+Along the central axis of the museum are the monumental, brilliantly coloured architectural structures of Babylon, with the Processional Way, the Ishtar Gate and the Throne Room of King Nebuchadnezzar II, dating back to the 6th century BC.
 The dark-blue wall surfaces are adorned with depictions of lions, bulls and dragons, symbols of the chief deities of Babylon.

 Likewise reconstructed are the façades of the temple of Eanna from the ancient Sumerian city of Uruk, with mosaics made from coloured, baked-clay cones, and a temple façade with figural decorations.
-The city of Uruk is also intimately connected with the earliest stages in the development of writing in the 4th millennium BCE.
+The city of Uruk is also intimately connected with the earliest stages in the development of writing in the 4th millennium BC.
 Clay tablets and seals featuring cuneiform script document the spread of writing throughout the whole of the ancient Near East.

 Imposing gatekeeper figures in the form of mythical creatures, casts of originals from Nimrud, watch over the reconstruction of a palace interior from the era of the Neo-Assyrian Empire, whose colourful wall decorations are based evidence from excavation finds.
 Praying figures from the Ishtar temple in Assur and masterfully produced works in stone, clay and metal from temple deposits underscore the skills of the inhabitants of Assur through the millennia.